frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

 Thanks to all the people volunteered to test it.

+NOTE for FC6250HX FC+RX version: For the full size FC, DO NOT do the initial setup your Swashplate type (orientation/placement of the 3 servos) with the tool.
+It is bricking/locking the RX where it cannot be recover unless you send it back to Speaktrum/HH.
+Getting one to analyze what is the problem.
+Set it up initially using the PC Tool + USB.
+After that, you can use it to change all other values in the field.

 # Introduction  (v0.54)

 This script library enhances the original DSM Forward Programming tool.
 DSM Forward Programming is needed to setup many of the new Spektrum Receivers with Gyro AS3X/SAFE features.
 For the Gyro (/Safe) to correct the plane in flight, it needs to move the right surfaces therefore the RX needs to know the configuration of the plane (Wing Type, Tail Type, Mixers, Servo Assignments, Servo Reverse).
 That info tells the RX where the aileron(s) are (one or two), where the elevator(s) are (one or two),  V-Tail, Delta Wing, etc.